phonegap-build/docs-en/3.1.0/introduction/what_is_build.md

 Applications created with PhoneGap can be distributed to various vendor app stores (ex: Apple App Store) and installed on a end-user's device like any other native application.

-Even though PhoneGap provides a intuitive and friendly way to create mobile applications, maintaining mobile development environment is still a hassle.
+Even though PhoneGap provides an intuitive and friendly way to create mobile applications, maintaining mobile development environment is still a hassle.

 Each vendor provides a different toolchain, and each PhoneGap release is compatible with a specific set of tools.